heykayla/open_source_contributions/TDGP/contributing_guide_template.md

 #### Creating and submitting pull requests

 {Provide instructions for creating and submitting pull requests.
 This section can also detail instructions for code reviews as pull requests ad code reviews go hand-in-hand.
-Also, if applicable, you can provide a link or share the template for pull requests that contributors must use.}
+Also, if applicable, you can provide a link or input the pull request template that you want contributors to use.}

 ---